-Locally owned and state owned projects complete equally for funds in the statewide solicitation program
+• Locally owned and state owned projects complete equally for funds in the statewide solicitation program.

-- Crash data on the local system is available through New York's Safety Information Management System (SIMS) - Plans are underway to build a local GIS route system - Enhancements to the Accident Location Information System (ALIS), the Safety Information Management System (SIMS) and a new Enterprise Linear Referencing System (ELRS) will provide functionality that allows safety problem identification and countermeasure analysis to be done on the local system in the same way as the state system - Additional traffic counts are being taken on local roads
+• Crash data on the local system is available through New York's Safety Information Management Systems (SIMS).

+• Plans are underway to build a local GIS route system.

+• Enhancements to the Accident Location Information System (ALIS), the Safety Information Management System (SIMS) and new Enterprise Linear Referencing System (ELRS) will provide functionality that allows safety problem identification and countermeasures analysis to be done on the local system in a similar way as the state system.

+• Additional traffic counts are being taken on local roads.